 Loss of consciousness is due to dangerously low blood pressure.
 A person can collapse due to the severity of the allergic reaction.
-Cardiac arrest is also one of the symptoms that are life-threatening.
-In the most serious cases, the heart can stop pumping altogether and lead to death from anaphylaxis.
+Cardiac arrest is also one of the life-threatening symptoms.
+In the most severe cases, the heart can stop pumping altogether and lead to death from anaphylaxis.

 Difficulty breathing is due to swelling and/or spasms in the airways.
 A way to determine if a person is breathing normally is by checking the movement of their chest and if they can inhale and exhale properly.
-If they are noisy breathing, it means there is a spasm in the airway.
+If they are breathing noisily, there is a spasm in the airway.
 In very rare cases, breathing can stop altogether.

 Due to spasms in the airway, a person in anaphylaxis can experience swelling of the tongue or the large and small parts of the airways.
 Swelling of the surrounding tissues narrows the airways.
-It could also affect not just the tongue but also the face, eyelids, lips, throat, hands and feet.
+It could also affect the tongue, face, eyelids, lips, throat, hands, and feet.

 Another symptom of anaphylaxis is tightness in the throat.
 Because anaphylaxis affects your breathing, the mouth to chest area will take a hit as part of the reaction.
 The casualty may also find difficulty in swallowing.

 If it’s a reaction to an insect allergy, the casualty may experience abdominal cramping.
-They may feel bloated and oftentimes, they may also have diarrhoea.
+A person may feel bloated, and often, they may also have diarrhoea.
 Nausea and vomiting are also common symptoms of anaphylaxis.

 4 Body Systems that Involve Anaphylaxis

-In general, a reaction must involve at least two different body systems to be considered anaphylaxis.
-The four body systems that involve anaphylaxis are the skin, respiratory, gastrointestinal and cardiovascular systems.
+A reaction must involve at least two different body systems to be considered anaphylaxis.
+The four body systems that involve anaphylaxis are the skin, respiratory, gastrointestinal, and cardiovascular systems.

 Most anaphylactic reactions involve the skin.
 Hives are smooth, reddish bumps that can cause severe itching.
 Angioedema is an allergic reaction like hives, but the welts are larger and form in a deeper layer of the skin.
-Angioedema causes severe swelling, usually in the face, near the eyes and mouth.
-Redness, swelling, itching and rash are common symptoms of anaphylaxis for which people need to seek emergency medical care immediately.
+Angioedema causes extreme swelling, usually in the face, near the eyes, and mouth.
+Redness, swelling, itching, and rash are common symptoms of anaphylaxis, for which people need to seek emergency medical care immediately.

-When the blood pressure drops to dangerously low levels, the casualty may feel a rapid or irregular heartbeat.
-It results in dizziness which is feeling faint or passing out, spinning either of themselves or of the surroundings.
-They will feel tired, weak and off balance and it can cause headaches.
+The casualty may feel a rapid or irregular heartbeat when the blood pressure drops to dangerously low levels.
+It results in dizziness, feeling faint or passing out, and spinning either of themselves or the surroundings.
+They will feel tired, weak, and off balance, and it can cause headaches.
 Other symptoms include chest pain or tightness, nausea, or vomiting.
 It can result in unconsciousness and collapse, which is a severe reaction.